Scottish-Tech-Army/eleos-serverless/infrastructure/README.md

  * Move into the infrastructure directory, where the cdk code is kept `cd infrastructure`
  * Create a virtual environment as .venv `python -m venv .venv`
  * Activate the virtual environment with `source .venv/bin/activate`
- * Install/upgrade dependencies by running: `pip install --upgrade -r requirements.txt`
+ * Install/upgrade dependencies by running: `python -m pip install --upgrade -r requirements.txt`
- * To be able to run tests with pytest also run `pip install --upgrade -r requirements-dev.txt`
+ * To be able to run tests with pytest also run `python -m pip install --upgrade -r requirements-dev.txt`
  * Continue to Development below

 ## Development